LordFuzzBear/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### Activity 5
 #### Write a menu driven Python program that give user options to perform temperature conversion.
 Your code should be able to convert temperature from Celsius to Fahrenheit and vice versa.

+temp = input("Enter '1' to convert Celsius to Fahrenheit\nEnter '2' to convert Fahrenheit to Celsius\nEnter '3' to quit: ")
+if "1" in temp:
+    celsius = float(input("Enter the temperature in Celsius: "))
+    fahrenheit = celsius*1.8+32
+    print(str(celsius) + "° celsius is equivalent to " + str(fahrenheit) + "° fahrenheit")
+elif "2" in temp:
+    fahrenheit = float(input("Enter the temperature in Fahrenheit: "))
+    celsius = ((fahrenheit - 32) *5 / 9)
+    print(str(fahrenheit) + "° Fahrenheit is equivalent to", str(celsius) + "° Celsius")

+**_-Note: Another satisfying code!
+I can be quite a meticulous person, so I really enjoyed combing out the finer (potentially unnecessary) details, for example: The comma in python creates a space, whereas the '+' does not!
+When I added in the '°' symbol, in all the places where I have the '+', initially I had a comma.
+I didn't want there to be a space between the integer and the '°' (e.g. 30° not 30 °).
+However, when I changed this, it gave me back an error!!
+It then took me a minute to realize that I needed to put the 'str' function in front of the integers as Python was trying to read it like an equation._**

+**_-Note: Although I have added in the option "Enter '3' to quit", I am still unsure as to how to do this!
+I will be looking into it._**

 **_-Note: I've found it so interesting to learn these codes!
 Even though they are simple, it's fascinating to learn the "behind the scenes" of, for example, a web page.
 Having used computers for the majority of my life, I've never really questioned how computing actually works.
-I know I'm not articualting myself in the clearest way, but after doing these exercises and some self-directed study, I constantly find myself thinking "Ohhh, that's how it does it!"._**
+I may not be articualting myself in the clearest way, but when doing these exercises and some self-directed study, I constantly find myself thinking "Ohhh, that's how it's done!"._**

+## Week 4: Python activities continued

+### Activity 6
+#### Write a Python program that takes distance and time as input and displays the speed in: meters per second, kilometers per hour, and miles per hour.

+## Week 5:

+Agile.

+## Week 6:

 ### Prompts

 #### Did you remember to take regular breaks away from your screen during this week?
 How often?
 Did you stretch your body?
+To be quite honest, I don't think forgetting to take breaks is an issue for me.
+While I'm not proud of it and need to work on it, for as long as I can remember I have always been a procrastinator!
+I am somewhat time-blind, and the importance of getting tasks done only becomes apparent to me as the deadline closes in!

 #### What is Timeboxing?
 Have you heard of it before?
 Will you use it?